grpc/grpc.io/content/en/docs/platforms/android/java/quickstart.md

 - [JDK][] version 11 or higher.

    1. The example uses AGP 7.x (compatible with Java 11–17).
-If you upgrade it to AGP 8.x requires Java 17+.
+If you upgrade it to AGP 8.x, it requires Java 17+.

 - Android SDK, API level 16 or higher